 Our Jewish partners are very active in speaking with legislators about giving us vacant lots to build.
-We have come to appreciate that ALL our partners of all faiths have much to bring to the
+We have come to appreciate that ALL our partners of all faiths have much to bring to the Habitat table!

--Habitat of the Chesapeake (Maryland)
+-Habitat of the Chesapeake (U.S.)

-- What methods can you use?
-What has been successful before?
-Are there alternatives?
-Do you have the skills and resources to use them well? - Think about how to bring the right people together.
+- Think about how to bring the right people together.
 Create concrete steps. - Set both long-term and short-term goals. - Consider that there are both content goals (e.g., policy change) and process goals (e.g., building community among participants). - Try to think beyond monetary changes and include practical policy changes.

-3. It takes a village.
+It takes a village.

-Be sure to discuss that you are an interfaith group.
-It will show that you respect diversity and want to include others.

-- Create an action plan that is developed and supported by many people in the community, not just a few leaders. - Diversity helps.
+- Be sure to discuss that you are an interfaith group.
+It will show that you respect diversity and want to include others. - Create an action plan that is developed and supported by many people in the community, not just a few leaders. - Diversity helps.
 Invite and encourage people from disadvantaged groups to participate in your public policy work.
-Multiple perspectives will strengthen the process and the outcomes. - Research groups or coalitions of nonprofits that align with your issue, and find out how you can join them. - Include the community: - Conduct community outreach or informal surveys door-todoor to ensure that all residents know about your initiative and have an opportunity to give input. - ii.
-Be sure to include Habitat partner families and enable them to become decision-makers both in this process and in the global initiatives. - iii.
-Encourage residents to have an active voice and participate in addressing their community's issues. - iv.
-Determine problems and other areas of concern that are important to community residents.
+Multiple perspectives will strengthen the process and the outcomes. - Research groups or coalitions of nonprofits that align with your issue, and find out how you can join them. - Include the community: - > Conduct community outreach or informal surveys door-todoor to ensure that all residents know about your initiative and have an opportunity to give input. - > Be sure to include Habitat partner families and enable them to become decision-makers both in this process and in the global initiatives. - > Encourage residents to have an active voice and participate in addressing their community's issues. - > Determine problems and other areas of concern that are important to community residents.
 Ask a lot of questions in order to draw out the issues.

-4. What do we need to develop?
+What do we need to develop?